Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

         }
         ```

--   To write an NDEF message:
+2. To write an NDEF message, follow the steps below:
-    1. Retrieve the NFC tag adapter and register a `TagDiscovered` event handler for it:
+    -   Retrieve the NFC tag adapter and register a `TagDiscovered` event handler for it:

         ```csharp
         public static async Task WriteNdefMessageAsync_METHOD_RETURN()